Clef: Bass clef

 The only F-clef still in use is the bass clef, with the clef placed on the fourth line.
 Since it is the only F-clef commonly encountered, the terms "F-clef" and "bass clef" are often regarded as synonymous.

 Bass clef is used for the cello, double bass and bass guitar, bassoon and contrabassoon, bass recorder, trombone, tuba, and timpani.
 It is used for baritone horn or euphonium when their parts are written at concert pitch, and sometimes for the lowest notes of the horn.
-Baritone and bass voices also use bass clef, and the tenor voice is notated in bass clef if the tenor and bass are written on the same stave.
-Bass clef is the bottom clef in the grand stave for harp and keyboard instruments.
-Double bass, bass guitar, and contrabassoon sound an octave lower than the written pitch; some scores show an "8" beneath the clef for these instruments to differentiate from instruments that sound at the actual written pitch. (see "Octave clefs" below).
+Baritone and bass voices also use bass clef, and the tenor voice is notated in bass clef if the tenor and bass are written on the same staff.
+Bass clef is the bottom clef in the grand staff for harp and keyboard instruments.
+Double bass, bass guitar, and contrabassoon sound an octave lower than the written pitch; some scores show an "8" beneath the clef for these instruments to differentiate from instruments that sound at the actual written pitch (see "Octave clefs" below).

 Sub-bass clef†

 When the F-clef is placed on the fifth line, it is called the sub-bass clef.
 It was used by Johannes Ockeghem and Heinrich Schütz to write low bass parts, by Monsieur de Sainte-Colombe for low notes on the bass viol, and by J. S. Bach in his Musical Offering.

+It is the same as the treble clef, but two octaves lower.

 C-clefs

 Alto clef

-A C-clef on the third line of the stave is called the alto or viola clef.
+A C-clef on the third line of the staff is called the alto or viola clef.
 It is currently used for viola, viola d'amore, alto trombone, viola da gamba, and mandola.
 It is also associated with the countertenor voice and sometimes called the countertenor clef.
 A vestige of this survives in Sergei Prokofiev's use of the clef for the cor anglais in his symphonies.
 It occasionally appears in keyboard music (for example, in Brahms's Organ Chorales and John Cage's Dream for piano).
+It was originally used for alto parts in choral music to reduce the number of ledger lines needed, since much of the alto range is between treble and bass clef.
+Alto parts are now commonly written in treble clef instead.